Install and configure a LAMP local development environment on Ubuntu 24.04

 Overview

-Setting up a local web server can make website development much easier.
+Setting-up a local web server can make website development much easier.
 This article will show you how to create and configure such a server.

 LAMP refers to a Linux computer environment that includes an Apache web server, MySQL database and PHP programming language.
 It can be set-up on any Linux computer.
 A popular Linux distribution is Ubuntu.

-The Apache webserver
+Install the Apache webserver

 Apache allows your computer to run as a server.
-You can install it using the following command:
+You can install it using the following command.

 sudo apt update